 What is Yoga Therapy?

-Yoga therapy is individualized, integrative, client-centered care that empowers self-healing and optimal health outcomes.
-Yoga therapy addresses illnesses in a multi-dimensional manner, aiming to diminish suffering progressively, cultivate eudaemonia, and develop resilience.
-Scientific research demonstrates that Yoga therapy is among the most effective complementary therapies for numerous health challenges, both physically and mentally.
+Yoga therapy is individualized, integrative, client-centered care that improves health and well-being.
+Yoga therapy addresses illnesses multi-dimensionally, aiming to diminish suffering, cultivate eudaemonia, and develop resilience.
+Scientific research demonstrates that yoga therapy is among the most effective complementary therapies for numerous physical and mental health challenges.

 For more information about yoga therapy, visit: